Building Act 1993

 Putting the decision under review on hold

-Except for a decision to immediately suspend the registration of a building practitioner, lodgement of an application for review of a decision affecting a building practitioner will put that decision on hold until VCAT has made its decision.
+Except for a decision to immediately suspend the registration of a building practitioner, lodging an application for review of a decision affecting a building practitioner will put that decision on hold until VCAT has made its decision.

-For immediate suspensions, decisions affecting plumbers and all other decisions we can review, you must apply for a stay order if you want the decision put on hold, by indicating this on the application form.
+For immediate suspensions, decisions affecting plumbers and all other decisions we can review, you must apply for a stay order if you want the decision put on hold.
+You will need to indicate this on the application form.

-You should ask the VBA if they agree to the stay.
-If the VBA does not agree, VCAT will hold a preliminary hearing to consider the stay application.
+You should ask the VBA if they agree to any stay.
+If the VBA does not agree, VCAT may hold a preliminary hearing before deciding whether to grant a stay.

 Do I need a lawyer or professional representative?